 There's so much variation in the language that brands use to describe their products, it can be very difficult to compare.
 Here are some of the basic features you'll come across.

 Within each of these categories, there are levels of leakage they're designed to suit.
 Manufacturers tend to use images of 'droplets' on their packaging to describe their absorbency rate, but they all use different ratings so it's tricky to compare between brands.

 Some products are better than others at protecting you from feeling wet.

 Thickness of product

-Some pads, liners and underwear are thicker than others, which can affect how discreet you feel the product looks and feels.
+Some pads, liners and underwear are thicker than others, which can affect how discreet you think the product looks and feels.

 Manufacturers use various phrases to describe the size of the product – such as long, extra, regular, medium, super ... and then there's the actual size each product is available in, which include long, regular, light, S/M/L/XL, and 'one size fits all'.
 Sometimes these relate to length, sometimes flow of leakage – again, all relative within brands and with zero relation between brands.

 Some products define the gender they are recommended for – this seems to be marketing in many cases, apart from the pouch characteristic which has a design to accommodate the male appendage.

 Other claims products may make include: